 Spain is home to several big banks that have a significant presence both inside the country and internationally.
 Banco Santander and BBVA (Banco Bilbao Vizcaya Argentaria) are among the largest and are well-known globally, with extensive operations in Latin America, the United States, and other parts of the world.

-CaixaBank and Bankia (which merged into CaixaBank in 2021) are also prominent players in Spain’s domestic banking landscape.
+CaixaBank and Bankia (which merged into CaixaBank in 2021) are also popular mobile payment providers in Spain’s domestic banking landscape.

-Services and Features: Banco Santander is Spain’s largest bank and offers a comprehensive range of services, including retail banking, corporate and investment banking, asset management, and insurance.
+Services and Features: Banco Santander is Spain’s largest bank and offers a comprehensive range of services, including retail banking, corporate and investment banking, asset management, and insurance options.
 It is well-known for its global presence, particularly in Latin America and Europe.

 Notable Features: Innovative digital banking services, international money transfer with PagoFX, extensive ATM network.